 - At midyear, check to see if you are eligible to make changes to your SLTs.

 For one-on one assistance or questions, contact our Education Specialist today.

 To understand more about what needs to be included in your Student Learning Targets, check out the SLT cheat sheet here.

-A more complete list of tips to survive COMPASS, assist with your classroom observations and Value Added Model evaluations, please click here.
+A more complete list of tips to survive observations, assist with your classroom observations and Value Added Model evaluations, please click here.